Financial Aid Office

 If you stop attending classes, you should officially withdraw to prevent assignment of grades of "F".
 If you don't withdraw, your status will be "TERMINATION", and you will not be eligible for aid until you reinstate your eligibility.
 In order to reinstate your eligibility, you must re-enroll and earn a GPA of 2.00 with no funding assistance from any federal or institutional aid.
 You must complete 67% of any credits attempted during your reinstatement period with a minimum GPA of 2.00 in order to regain eligibility.
 For more information on withdrawal procedures, contact the Registrar's Office in Cowan Hall.

-If you withdraw from all courses either officially or unofficially, a withdrawal calculation will be performed by the Business Office to determine whether you received funding for which you were not eligible.
-A copy of this refund/return of Title IV funds is available in the Business Services office located in Cowan Hall.
+If you withdraw from all courses either officially or unofficially, a withdrawal calculation will be performed by the Financial Aid Office to determine whether you received funding for which you were not eligible.
+A copy of this refund/return of Title IV funds is available in the Financial Aid office located in Cowan Hall.

 If you received funds for which you were not eligible, you will receive a bill from the institution for repayment of those funds.